d20daggeranddie-cmd/Dagger-Die/README.md

 ### Setup
 1. Select 2-6 players
-2. Each player chooses a name (2-30 characters, must be unique) and color
+2. Each player chooses a name (2-30 characters, must be unique) and character
 3. Roll for turn order (highest D20 roll goes first; ties are broken by rerolling only the tied players)

 ### Gameplay